 I want to go through each topic to give you a better idea of what I look at when researching.

 You cannot make a cryptocurrency fundamental analysis without starting with the white paper.
 The white paper will tell you exactly what the project is about, what kind of problem the company is trying to solve, and the blockchain technology used.

-This will give you a rough starting point to your analysis and it will also give you a quick overview if this coin or token is of interest to you.
+This will give you a rough starting point for your analysis and it will also give you a quick overview of this coin or token that is of interest to you.

 Some parts of a token white paper can be very difficult to read, especially the tech-savvy part, it’s ok to skip this part if you are not an experienced developer for example.